 If you travel to these parts of Russia against FCO advice, you are taking a serious risk.
 The ability of the FCO and the British Embassy in Moscow to help in the case of an emergency would be severely limited due to the security situation.

-Contact the Russian Embassy in London if you have more detailed questions about bringing a vehicle in to the country.
+Contact the Russian Embassy if you have more detailed questions about bringing a vehicle into Russia.
 The British Embassy is unable to offer help to those attempting to bring vehicles into Russia without the correct documentation.

-A list of recent incidents and accidents including the location, type of aircraft and operator can be found on the website of the Aviation Safety network.
+A domestic flight crashed shortly after take-off from Moscow’s Domodedovo Airport in February 2018 killing all on board; and in September 2018 a domestic flight skidded off the runway and caught fire while landing in Sochi, injuring 18 people.
+A list of recent incidents and accidents including the location, type of aircraft and operator can be found on the website of the Aviation Safety Network.

-Travel by helicopter is often used in more remote areas of Russia.
+Travel by helicopter is often used in more remote areas of Russia, including in the oil and gas industry.
 In recent years there have been helicopter crashes with multiple fatalities.
-Be aware of the increased risk of travel by helicopter and satisfy yourself of your tour operator’s safety record.
+A helicopter crashed shortly after take-off near Igarka in August 2018, killing all on board.
+Be aware of the increased risk of travel by helicopter and satisfy yourself of the operator’s safety record.

-The latest audit of the Russian Federation’s Civil Aviation Authority by the International Civil Aviation Organisation in 2015 found that the level of implementation of the critical elements of safety oversight in the Russian Federation was above the global average.
+The most recent audit of Russia’s civil aviation authority by the International Civil Aviation Organisation in 2015 found that the level of implementation of the critical elements of safety oversight Russia was above the global average.

-According to the Russian migration authorities, in 2015 around 65,700 British nationals visited St Petersburg on sea cruise ships organised by foreign tour companies.
+According to the Russian migration authorities, around 69,000 British nationals visited St Petersburg in 2016 on sea cruise ships organised by foreign tour companies.
 Volga river cruises between St Petersburg and Moscow are also popular.
 Use recognised cruise operators with established safety records.